RONDA PEREZ, CITY MANAGER

-Ronda Perez joined the City of Palmdale in the Fall of 2021 as Assistant City Manager.
-She was later named Interim City Manager in March 2022.
-City Council officially hired Perez as City Manager on Feb.
-1, 2023.
+Ronda Perez joined the City of Palmdale in the fall of 2021 as assistant city manager.
+She was later interim city manager in March 2022, and the City Council officially hired her as city manager on February 1, 2023.

-Prior to her current role, she served as the Executive Director of Antelope Valley Economic Development and Growth Enterprise (AV EDGE) from 2020 to 2021 and in various local government roles for more than 14 years, including Parks, Recreation, and Arts Director as well as Assistant City Manager.
+Before her current role, she served as the executive director of Antelope Valley Economic Development and Growth Enterprise (AV EDGE) from 2020 to 2021 and in various local government roles for over 14 years, including Parks, Recreation, and Arts director and assistant city manager.
 She has extensive experience in capital project management, landscape maintenance, park development, program creation and implementation, special events, entrepreneurial ventures, strategic planning, communications, code enforcement, housing, economic development, finance, and public works/development services management.
 Mrs. Perez’s accomplishments are built upon a strong foundation.
 Her years of experience speak volumes regarding her keen understanding of local government and its purpose.

-Perez earned a master’s degree in criminal justice from California State University, Long Beach, as well as dual bachelor’s degrees in political science and criminology, law, and society from the University of California, Irvine.
+Perez earned a master’s degree in criminal justice from California State University, Long Beach, and dual bachelor’s degrees in political science and criminology, law, and society from the University of California, Irvine.

 Her greatest joy and fulfillment derive from being the daughter of forward-thinking, risk-taking parents, the wife of Anthony, a 20-plus year member of the United States Air Force, and the mother of their two children, Vincent and Isabella.

-Mike Miller is energized by the possibilities of Palmdale’s fast-growing, innovative community, where young professionals can leave a legacy.
-As Assistant City Manager, he approaches challenges by considering the big picture and exploring new ways to solve problems.
-With 34 years of experience working with local government, of which the past 25 years have been spent serving the community of Palmdale, he has been able to foster and develop strong partnerships within a diverse community that included focusing on affordable housing, community revitalization, and economic development.
-He has helped create and preserve over 2,000 affordable housing units in the city, and he has implemented programs that boosted community engagement.
+Mike Miller is energized by the possibilities of Palmdale’s fast-growing, innovative community where young professionals can leave a legacy.
+As assistant city manager, he approaches challenges by considering the big picture and exploring new ways to solve problems.
+With 34 years of experience working with local government — the past 25 years serving Palmdale — he has fostered and developed strong partnerships in our diverse community by focusing on affordable housing, community revitalization, and economic development.
+He helped create and preserve over 2,000 affordable housing units in the City and implemented programs that boosted community engagement.

-Mike joined the City of Palmdale’s Community Redevelopment Agency in 1997, giving him the unique opportunity to reimagine the model city of the future.
-Before joining the City of Palmdale, he spent 14 years in the private sector working in private and public construction/development and two years as a consultant for Francisco R. Joseph and Associates.
-Prior to his current position, he served as the Director of the newly formed Neighborhood Services Department for nine years.
-He oversaw the Public Safety, Neighborhood Compliance, Emergency Operations, and Housing Divisions, which included the City Housing Authority and oversight of the law enforcement service contract for the City.
+Mike joined the City’s Community Redevelopment Agency in 1997, giving him the unique opportunity to reimagine the model city of the future.
+Before joining the City, he spent 14 years in the private sector working in private/public construction and development and two years as a consultant for Francisco R. Joseph and Associates.
+Before his current position, he served as director of the newly formed Neighborhood Services department for nine years.
+He oversaw the Public Safety, Neighborhood Compliance, Emergency Operations, and Housing divisions, which included the Housing Authority and oversight of the City’s law enforcement service contract.
 Mike holds a bachelor’s degree in business management from Trinity College.